MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/skype-for-business-online-retirement.md

 ## What this means for organizations with on-premises deployments of Skype for Business Server

-Support for on-premises deployments of Skype for Business Server and Lync Server 2013 are not affected by the retirement of Skype for Business Online.
+The retirement of Skype for Business Online does not affect support for on-premises deployments of Skype for Business Server and Lync Server 2013.
 However, hybrid customers with a mix of users homed online and on-premises must upgrade any *online* users.
 These online users must be assigned Teams Only mode using TeamsUpgradePolicy.
 Microsoft is providing assisted upgrades to help automate the upgrade of any remaining Skype for Business Online users to Teams Only mode.
 Hybrid organizations need not move their *on-premises* Skype for Business users to the cloud as as result of this retirement.
 Microsoft fully supports hybrid organizations with a mix of Teams Only users and on-premises Skype for Business users.
 Customers with hybrid deployments of Skype for Business Server or Lync Server 2013 should review [Implications of the upcoming retirement of Skype for Business Online](/skypeforbusiness/hybrid/plan-hybrid-connectivity#implications-of-the-upcoming-retirement-of-skype-for-business-online).

 ## What to expect post-retirement